State-Conditional Adversarial Learning: An Off-Policy Visual Domain Transfer Method for End-to-End Imitation Learning

-where $Q_{\psi*}$ is optimized based on \ref{discriminator_objective}.
+is the domain confusion loss, and $Q_{\psi*}$ is optimized based on \eqref{discriminator_objective}.
 Note that $\mathcal{J}_s(\theta)$ can be redefined following other more advanced IL pipelines using the data from $\mathcal{B}_s$ or recollecting data from the source domain.
 Following the convention of adversarial training, the discriminator and the agent in our implementation are trained iteratively to preserve the expressivity of the discriminator.